When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Empirical Results

 Figure \ref{fig:kalman_gain} illustrates the relationship between Kalman gain and market volatility.
 The gain remains high (above 0.99) across all volatility conditions, indicating that the raw signals already contain substantial information content.
-However, the gain does decline slightly during high-volatility periods, consistent with the intended noise-reduction mechanism.
+The gain does decline during high-volatility periods, consistent with the intended noise-reduction mechanism, but the overall improvement is modest, indicating that KRX daily order flow data is relatively clean at the aggregate level.
+The filter's value lies less in dramatic signal improvement and more in providing a principled, volatility-adaptive framework that integrates naturally with the downstream regime-switching analysis.